thaocaoHPzbook/16S-Long-Reads-vs-Short-Reads/README.md

 ```bash
 nano heatmap_confidence.py
 ```
-// please find the script content in the file with same name
+// please find the script content in the file with same name  along with this README.md
 ***2.2.
 Run the script***
 ```bash
 python heatmap_confidence.py // run the script